Home/Blog/Lifestyle/Yoga/Benefits of Chakrasana and How to Do It

 What is Chakrasana (Wheel Pose)?

-It’s important to note that Chakrasana is considered an advanced pose requiring significant strength and flexibility.
-Proper preparation and knowledge are crucial for safely mastering the wonderful and challenging Chakrasana.
+Despite its benefits, Chakrasana is an advanced pose that requires significant strength and flexibility.
+Proper preparation and guidance are essential for safely practising and mastering this challenging yet rewarding yoga posture.

 How to Perform Chakrasana?